 The Bottom Line

-If you are in the New Jersey area and want a traditional campus experience with an associate degree, AIMS is a solid option.
+If you are in central New Jersey, want a hybrid program with regular on-campus lab access, want an associate degree, or specifically want a credential recognized by ARRT (in addition to ARMRIT), AIMS is a solid option.
 If you want maximum flexibility, lower cost, and the ability to train from anywhere in the country, Tesla MR is designed for that.